 Subsequent land purchases brought the reservation to its present size.
 More...

 - Wells Band Colony

 The Wells Colony is located in the high desert of northeastern Nevada, just west of the city of Wells, in Elko County.

 Elko, the major population center in northeastern Nevada, lies approximately 45 miles southwest of the Wells Colony via Interstate 80.

-The reservation was established by an Act of Congress on October 15, 1977.
+The colony was established by an Act of Congress on October 15, 1977.
 The Wells Band of Western Shoshone retain 80 acres of federal trust land.
 More...